 Frequently Asked Questions

-a.
-Are there any alternatives in resizing my ring besides having it cut?
+Are there any alternatives in RING resizing besides having it cut?

-Yes, there are available alternatives for resizing your ring.
+Yes, there are several ways available alternatives for ring resizing.
 You can avail sizing beads or sizing lining.
 For sizing beads, the jeweler will solder small metal beads on the inner shank of your ring, while for sizing lining, the jeweler will solder a strip of metal.
 However, in terms of comfort, sizing lining is a better choice.
 Though, it is a bit more costly than sizing beads.
+These could be used as temporary solutions.

-A jeweler will take at least a day or two to have a ring resized.
-There are exceptional cases where it can take even a week to have a ring resized.
+A jeweler will take at least a day or two to have a ring resized at your local jeweler.
+There are exceptional cases where it can take a week or two weeks to have a ring resized, for instance, if it is a fine jewelry.
 It usually depends on the material and design of the ring.
 Another factor to consider is the schedule of the jeweler.

 Yes, you can have your ring resized until two sizes smaller.
 It is recommended to have your ring resize smaller when it is loose for you.
-However, jewelers only allow resizing up to one to two sizes smaller.
+However, jewelers only allow resizing from half size up to one to two sizes smaller.
 Higher than that can potentially destroy the ring for good.

 You can only have your ring resized smaller twice.
 Every time you expose it to heat, it makes the ring’s metal softer.
 Although malleable, constant exposure is not good for the material.
 Some jewelers even recommend having your ring resize once.
-There is a high risk that after the first heat exposure, the second exposure will affect the perfect circle shape of the ring.
+As excess material is cut away from the band of the ring.
+And there is a high risk that after the first heat exposure, the second exposure will affect the perfect circle shape of the ring.

 Before having your ring resize smaller, make sure this is your final decision.
 Do not subject your ring to unwarranted cutting and heat exposure.
 However, if it is too loose, it is time to have your ring resize smaller.
 If not, then you should be open with the idea of passing the ring to someone who fits it better or have the ring hidden in a jewelry box.